 The EADRCC has coordinated assistance in flood-devastated countries including Albania, Bosnia and Herzegovina, the Czech Republic, Hungary, Romania and Ukraine.
-It supported the UN High Commissioner for Refugees in Kosovo; helped coordinate aid, which was sent to earthquake-stricken Turkey and Pakistan; helped to fight fires in the former Yugoslav Republic of Macedonia¹ and in Portugal; and supported Ukraine and Moldova after extreme weather conditions had destroyed power transmission capabilities.
+It supported the UN High Commissioner for Refugees in Kosovo; helped coordinate aid, which was sent to earthquake-stricken Turkey and Pakistan; helped to fight fires in North Macedonia and in Portugal; and supported Ukraine and Moldova after extreme weather conditions had destroyed power transmission capabilities.
 The EADRCC also conducts consequence management field exercises on an annual basis, bringing together civil and military first response teams to practise interoperability.

 Crisis decision-making at NATO

 When a crisis occurs, no decisions on planning, deployment or employment of military forces are taken without political authorisation.
 Decisions are taken by the governments of each NATO member country collectively and may include political, military or civil emergency measures, depending on the nature of the crisis.